Externalizing disorder: Substance use disorders

 According to the DSM-5, "the essential feature of a substance use disorder is a cluster of cognitive, behavioral, and physiological symptoms indicating that the individual continues using the substance despite significant substance-related problems."
-Given that at least 10 separate classes of drugs are covered in the DSM-5 Substance-Related and Addictive Disorders section, it is outside the scope of this article.
-Refer to the DSM-5 for more information on signs and symptoms.
+Given that at least 10 separate classes of drugs are covered in the DSM-5 Substance-Related and Addictive Disorders section, it is outside the scope of this article, and referral to the DSM-5 for more information on signs and symptoms is advised.

 Comorbidity

 Externalizing disorders are frequently comorbid or co-occurring with other disorders.
 Individuals who have the co-occurrence of more than one externalizing disorder have homotypic comorbidity, whereas individuals who have co-occurring externalizing and internalizing disorders have heterotypic comorbidity.
 It is not uncommon for children with early externalizing problems to develop both internalizing and further externalizing problems across the lifespan.
 Additionally, the complex interplay between externalizing and internalizing symptoms across development could explain the association between these problems and other risk behaviors, that typically initiate in adolescence (such as antisocial behaviors and substance use).